AurekFonts/AurekFonts.github.io/README.md

 [Free for personal use at dafont.com](https://www.dafont.com/aurebesh.font)

-This font, by the late Neale Davidson ([PixelSagas](pixelsagas.com)), is based on the Star Wars RPG that first defined Aurebesh.
+This font, by the late Neale Davidson ([Pixel Sagas](http://www.pixelsagas.com/)), is based on the Star Wars RPG that first defined Aurebesh.
 (It first appeared in _Return of the Jedi_, but the text was a repeating series of characters with some gaps added in.)
 This is the most standard version of the font and characters.
 I think it leaves a little to be desired as a general-purpose font, but it also has nostalgia and custom on its side.

 ----------